 Switch Fabric Card Description

 Depending on the card, the fabric card can be used in a CRS single-chassis system or a CRS back-to-back system.
-Figure 4-2 shows an example of the single-chassis fabric card (CRS-8-FC400/S).
-Figure 4-3 shows an example of the back-back fabric card (CRS-8-FC400/M).

-Figure 4-4 is a block diagram of the switch fabric card.
+The following figure is a block diagram of the switch fabric card.

 The major functional blocks of the switch fabric card are as follows: